-Finally, it's your first sabbath school program for the year.
+Finally, it's your turn to be in charge as a sabbath school superintendent or AY leader.
 You have spent the last week preparing your program amidst your busy week of shuffling the kids, preparing meals and working long hours.
 Kudos because you are still prepared.
 It's the morning of, and you confidently take your place at the podium and, you begin the program with "Good morning and happy Sabbath.
 My name is ........... and I'll be your superintendent for the morning.
 Allow me to start by apologising for ................

 The strength of your opening remarks can determine how long your audience will remain tuned in.

 Tradition dictates that each presentation's first line should begin with a salutation of Good Morning, Good Evening or Happy Sabbath.
 These are OK, but they create no suspense or feelings of wonder about what is coming next.
 It would be best if you chose to use attention-grabbing and out of the ordinary introductions to captivate your congregation in the first 25 seconds.
 Using this tactic, you can keep your audience engaged for the rest of the presentation.

 When preparing your program, you should ask yourself what you want the audience to remember six months from now.
 The answer forms the theme of your presentation.
 Your opening line should be on-theme with your presentation.
 Draw in your congregation and keep their interest piqued.

 Here are seven tips for engaging opening remarks.